Human trafficking in Argentina: Current status

 At present, Argentina is a source, transit, and destination location for trafficking, which means that the victims can be Argentinian or from other countries, that they go through this country, and that some have this as the destination to be illegally exploited.

 "Reclutadores" (recruiters) capture the victims through deception or abduction, assisted by "marcadores" (markers) who pick the victims.
 Then the circle closes with the "proxenetas" (pimps) who get their profit from the sexual exploitation of victims.
 And finally the "regentes" (managers) or madames of brothels.
 There are also carriers and secondary dealers concerned with protecting this whole criminal system.
 In some cases there is some kind of collusion between members of the police, judges, and politicians.

-The province of the country in which the most women are recruited is Entre Rios, followed by Misiones, Corrientes, Chaco, Santa Fe and Tucuman; usually victims are rotated through brothels across the whole country.
+The province of the country in which the most women are recruited is Entre Ríos, followed by Misiones, Corrientes, Chaco, Santa Fe and Tucumán; usually victims are rotated through brothels across the whole country.
 The list of destinations includes Buenos Aires and Cordoba, at the head of the list of destinations chosen by the rings, along with La Pampa, Chubut, Santa Cruz and Tierra del Fuego.
 There are also links to international rings, especially the route to Spain, where young Tucuman women were rescued.